 The XG2402 we reviewed was manufactured in June 2018

 The ViewSonic XG2402 is a decent monitor for most uses.
 It is a great gaming monitor (see our recommendations for the best gaming monitors and the best gaming monitors under $300), and it is aggressively priced to beat the competition.
+See also our recommendations for the best 24-25 inch monitors.

 The ViewSonic XG2402 is better than the ASUS VG248QE.
 Overall, the two are very similar, with very similar performance under most uses.
 The XG2402 supports AMD FreeSync, making it a better choice for gaming.
 The XG2402 also has better color volume.

 The Dell S2417DG is slightly better than the ViewSonic XG2402.
-The Dell S2417DG is a G-Sync monitor, with a higher 2560x1440p resolution, so you can see more fine details in games or multitask easier.
+The Dell S2417DG is a G-SYNC monitor, with a higher 2560x1440p resolution, so you can see more fine details in games or multitask easier.
 The ViewSonic XG2402 is a FreeSync monitor, great for Xbox One S/X gamers, or if you have an AMD graphics card.
 The Dell also has an option to introduce flicker to help reduce motion blur.

 The ViewSonic XG2402 is much better than the ASUS VG245H.
 The XG2402 has a higher refresh rate, and a wider FreeSync range, ensuring a more fluid, tear-free gaming experience.
 The ViewSonic also has a better response time, so fast-moving objects appear clear with no blur trail.
 The ViewSonic also has much better color volume, although it has worse native contrast.